 Now I tend to mainly stay on the design side of design projects, but on occasions, I do code front end.

-I don’t have much loyalty to a text editor as it’s not my primary tool, but since I got it last year, Atom has been the perfect addition to my web design toolbox.
+I don’t have much loyalty to a text editor as it’s not my primary tool, but since I got it last year, Visual Studio Code has been the perfect addition to my web design toolbox.

 The last few again are just for when I do code a bit, so are all basic and do the job I need, no doubt the real front end devs would argue that there are better services:

-So that’s it, the tools and services I use on a (nearly) as a freelance web designer.
+So that’s it, the tools and services I use on a (nearly) daily basis as a freelance web designer.